bdellacoletta/bdellacoletta/README.md

 Full Stack Developer
 --------------------

-Web Dev recent graduate from [Le Wagon's Coding Bootcamp](https://www.lewagon.com/) and working in my first opportunity.
-Learning and developing more every day.
+Web Dev graduate from [Le Wagon's Coding Bootcamp](https://www.lewagon.com/) with 1 year's experience and open to work!
+Keep learning and developing more every day.

-*   🌍  I'm based in Araras, SP - Brasil
 *   ✉️  You can contact me at [brancasdc@gmail.com](mailto:brancasdc@gmail.com)
-*   🤓  I'm currently improving my knowledge of English

  ### Skills and Tools
 <p align="left">